 Universal Life is permanent insurance that has the potential to accumulate cash value.
 However, it offers additional features and options.
 For example, you can increase or decrease your policy’s face amount to accommodate your changing protection needs.
-You can also increase or decrease the dollar amount of your premium payments and make additional lump sum payments to your policy (within limits set by the IRS).
+You can also increase or reduce the dollar amount of your premium payments and make additional lump sum payments to your policy (within limits set by the IRS).
 Since a Universal Life policy accrues cash value, you can borrow against its cash account for any purpose.

 For a higher premium cost, indexed universal life policies allow you to select a payout option that gives your beneficiary the face amount of the policy plus its accumulated cash value.

 An indexed Universal Life policy also has the potential to earn a higher rate of return than a whole life policy, although there is also a risk that your rate of return could drop.
-Many indexed universal life policies have riders available for an additional premium charge that protects your principal investment and guarantee a minimum rate of return.
-Ask your agent about how an indexed policy works before you decide to own one.
+Many indexed universal life policies have riders available for an additional premium charge that protects your principal investment and guarantees a minimum rate of return.
+Ask your agent about how an indexed policy works before you own one.
 Your agent can look at the market and select a policy with index crediting strategies and rider guarantees that balance your risk tolerance with your desired participation in the underlying index.

 Whole Life Insurance

 You can borrow against a Whole Life policy for any purpose.
-Loans, however, require you to pay interest and any borrowed amount you do not pay back is deducted from the payout to your beneficiary at the time of your death.
+Loans, however, require you to pay interest, and any borrowed amount you do not pay back is deducted from the payout to your beneficiary at the time of your death.

 Final Expense Insurance

 Your family means the world to you.
 The last thing you want is to leave them with major expenses after you’re gone.
-Final Expense insurance is life insurance that helps provide the money you need to pay medical bills, funeral expenses, legal fees or unpaid bills that remain when your income is no longer in the picture.
-(Even if you are retired, your household’s Social Security income will be significantly reduced.)
+Final Expense insurance is life insurance that helps provide the money you need to pay medical bills, funeral expenses, legal fees, or unpaid bills that remain when your income is no longer in the picture.
+(Even if you are retired, your household’s Social Security income will significantly reduce.)
 It is an insurance policy that can protect your loved ones from the immediate financial impacts of your passing away.

-There are few things more deeply moving than dealing with a family that has to borrow money or solicit donations to pay funeral costs following the loss of a loved one.
+There are few things more profoundly moving than dealing with a family that has to borrow money or solicit donations to pay funeral costs following the loss of a loved one.
 You can see their grief multiplied by financial stress and a sense of frustration.